About the MFI Postdoctoral Fellowship Program

 - statement confirming that the faculty mentor’s department chair supports the items above

-NOTE: Applicants are encouraged to contact faculty currently funded through MFI as well as faculty with research interests that could support MFI.
+NOTE: Applicants are encouraged to contact faculty members currently affiliated with MFI as well as faculty members with research interests that could support MFI.

-The tenure of the postdoctoral fellowship will be no less than 9 months and no more than 12 months.
+The tenure of the postdoctoral fellowship will be 12 months.
 Postdoctoral fellowships may not be deferred or delayed.
 Appointments may be renewed, subject to annual review and consideration.

 Stipend and Benefits

 - One-year stipend: $60,000

 - $10,000 will be provided for discretionary research expenses including travel

 - Due date–applications will be accepted on a rolling basis.
 Due to budget considerations, there may be a limited number of postdoctoral fellowships available at any given time.